imsweb/naaccr-xml/README.md

 Here is an example of how to start it:
 ```
-java -cp naaccr-xml-X.X.jar BatchProcessor options.properties
+java -cp naaccr-xml-x.x.jar BatchProcessor options.properties
 ```
-where X.X is the downloaded version.
+where x.x is the downloaded version.

 This assumes the options file is in the same folder as the JAR file (but it can be anywhere and a full path can be provided on the command line).